nickobolota/mixedMessages/README.md

     const sentence = `${tenseOne} ${whatOne} ${giftOne} ${typeOne}`;
     return sentence;
 ```
-* and finally reasiging the value of the randomWord funtion and its arguments and logging the result to the console.
+* and finally reasigning the value of the randomWord function and it's arguments and logging the result to the console.
 ```javascript
 const finalSentence = randomWord(source.tense, source.what, source.gift, source.typeGift);